amcrabtree/ngs_contigs/README.md

 Greetings Dear Reader,

-This repository provides a selection of R scripts for visualizing Next-Generation sequencing of yeast viruses.
+This repository provides a selection of R scripts for visualizing Next-Generation sequencing results.
+This script was originally produced for sequencing of dsRNA elements within yeast.
 <p>&nbsp;</p>

   mapped_reads_area_graphs.R